 David Bateson is “a very experienced and excellent arbitrator for construction matters” and other high-value cases, and has acted in over 150 arbitrations around the globe under ICC, HKIAC, DIAC and SIAC rules, among others.

 David Bateson is a leading international arbitrator who has been involved in over 150 arbitrations in Africa, Asia, Europe, the Middle East and South America.
-He has acted as chairman, party-appointed arbitrator or sole arbitrator in arbitrations under the rules of the AAA, CIETAC, HKIAC, ICC, KLRCA, LCIA, PCA, SIAC and VIAC, or in ad hoc arbitrations.
+He has acted as chairman, party-appointed arbitrator or sole arbitrator in arbitrations under the rules of the AAA, AI, BANI, CIETAC, HKIAC, ICC, KLRCA, LCIA, PCA, SIAC and VIAC, or in ad hoc arbitrations.
 He has extensive experience in disputes in a variety of industry sectors including construction, resources, commodities, insurance, joint ventures, shareholder agreements, shipping and telecommunications.